 Where to stay: Hotel H2 | Best activity: Walk around the walls

-Ávila is a lesser-known place to visit and one of the most unique places to visit in Spain.
+Ávila is a lesser-known place to visit and one of the best places to visit in Spain.
 It is a fortified city, located in the region of Castile and León.
 The unique thing about the city is that it has intact medieval walls which span the outside of the city.

 They are an incredible sight and look even more impressive at night when they are lit up!
 80 towers and nine gates make up the walls and they are in excellent condition considering how old they are!